hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

 A code editor of your choice, we recommend VSCode.
 ```

 **Please do not install Composer as a superuser - or use 'sudo' or the 'root' user, if on Linux (doing will cause issues with the install).
-Composer should be installed as non-privileged user**
+Composer should be installed as non-privileged user.**

 If you're running on Ubuntu, you can download the prerequisites using the following commands: